 Last Spring, I came across some Stevia plants while picking up some bedding plants at Canadian Tire.
 I remember just a few years ago, even the seeds were hard to find and when I did, they were very expensive.
 Now the price has come down somewhat, and they are being sold as bedding plants as well.

 I picked up two plants and they sat out on the porch all Spring and early Summer.
-I brought them along to Prince Rupert when we headed that way and had them outside there for awhile.
 Once the nights started really cooling down, I brought the plants in and set them in a sunny window.